|

 - FARRAN:

-English surname transferred to forename use, itself from the French name Ferrand,
+English surname transferred to forename use, from the French name Ferrand,

 - FARRELL:

-"Man of valor."
-Irish surname transferred to forename use, itself an abbreviated form of
+Irish surname transferred to forename use, from an Anglicized form of

 - FASTRED: